namshi/docker-node-nginx-pagespeed/README.md

    - "80:8080"
   volumes:
    - .:/src
-  command: bash -c 'npm install && nginx && gulp <task> && node src/path/to/your/app.js'
+  command: bash -c 'npm install && nginx && node src/path/to/your/app.js'

 ```

 ## SSL
 No, there's no SSL support in here.
-The main purpose is just to be able to use pagepseed in a simple and isolated way for the contained application.
+The main purpose is just to be able to use pagespeed in a simple and isolated way for the contained application.
 We strongly suggest you to put your very own nginx on top of this supporting SSL and everything else you might need :)